Pyrazine

 Pyrazine is a heterocyclic aromatic organic compound with the chemical formula C4H4N2.
 It is a symmetrical molecule with point group D2h.
 Pyrazine is less basic than pyridine, pyridazine and pyrimidine.
 It is a "deliquescent crystal or wax-like solid with a pungent, sweet, corn-like, nutty odour".

 Pyrazine and a variety of alkylpyrazines are flavor and aroma compounds found in baked and roasted goods.
-Tetramethylpyrazine (also known as ligustrazine) is reported to scavenge superoxide anion and decrease nitric oxide production in human Granulocytes.
+Tetramethylpyrazine (also known as ligustrazine) is reported to scavenge superoxide anions and decrease nitric oxide production in human granulocytes.

 Synthesis

 Many methods exist for the organic synthesis of pyrazine and its derivatives.
 Some of these are among the oldest synthesis reactions still in use.